weifund/weifund/README.md

 3. Go to `http://localhost:3000/admin`

-    Click "Deploy" and copy the address provided.
+    Click "Deploy" and copy the address provided

 4. Edit `client/lib/weifundConfig.js`

-    Change `WeiFund.address` to the new address provided.
+    Change `WeiFund.address` to the new address provided

 5. Refresh and run WeiFund!